vitorfls/LiveCodingShawAndPartners/README.md

-# Live Coding Challenge - Shaw And Partners - ORM and User Classes
+# Live Coding Challenge - ORM and User Classes

+## Shaw And Partner
+A C# project that demonstrates ORM concepts and data validation.
+Developed by Vitor Lopes for the Shaw And Partners IT Recruiter.

 ## Developed by Vitor Lopes